wireapp/wire-server/src/how-to/install/legalhold.md

     sudo apt install docker.io
 ```

-Generate a random secret to use as your service token.
+Generate a random secret (`SERVICE_TOKEN`) to use as your service token.
+This will be used in the Team Settings step later when entering configuration.

 Here we will use `secr3t` as an example, however you can for example use this command to generate one: